Remote Server Sync

 Enter the remote path to or from which you would like files and folders transferred, starting after the folder/directory your remote user lands in upon authentication.

-NOTE: If you are adding this sync behavior from the settings page at Settings > Integrations > Sync to/from remote server, then you will also need to specify which folder in your Files.com site you would like to apply the sync on using the Limit to a specific folder link.
+If you are adding this sync behavior from the Sync to/from remote server page, then you will also need to specify which folder in your Files.com site you would like to apply the sync on using the Limit to a specific folder link.

 There are no limits for the number of Syncs that you can configure on the Files.com platform.